hoenas/MidiSoftTakeover/README.md

 # MidiSoftTakeover
-A simple script which allows midi soft takeover for generic midi controllers.
+A simple script which allows midi soft takeover for DAWs that do not support it.
 Requires a virtual midi port.

 HOWTO:
 - Download and install a virtual midi driver (I used loopMIDI by Tobias Erichsen, http://www.tobias-erichsen.de/software/loopmidi.html)